ElvisWang2010/WROFE-2025/README.md

 ## Power Resource Management

+# Software
-## Software
+## Frameworks
 ### Python 3.0
 Python 3 is the core programming language used to build and run the autonomous car logic.
 Its simplicity, readability, and massive library pool make it ideal for controlling hardware like the Raspberry Pi.
 For robotics, Python makes it easy to interface with sensors and actuators, process images, and manage logic.
 However, Python is slower than compiled languages like C++, and because it’s dynamically typed, certain bugs may only appear at runtime if not carefully tested.

+### ROS2 Humble
+ROS 2 (Robot Operating System 2) Humble is a modern, open-source robotics middleware designed to enable communication between nodes in robotic systems.
+It provides tools for message passing to aid with maximizing robot software efficiency.
+Although efficient, it is difficult and time consuming to incorporate a working ROS2 enviorment into your code.
+It is for this reason that only the obstacle challenge uses ROS 2 while the open challenge is done with a standalone python file.

+## Libraries
 ### Picamera2
 Picamera2 is a library used to interface with the Raspberry Pi's camera module.
 It allows the robot to capture real-time photos and videos, which are critical for analyzing the robot environment.
 It provides full control over resolution, frame rate, and pixel format to effectively work in tandem with OpenCV.

 ### OpenCV
 OpenCV (Open Source Computer Vision Library) is used to process camera frames, apply thresholding, and detect contours within specified regions of interests (ROIs).
-This data is used to determine the robots orientation and distance relative to walls to guide its movement throughout the course.
+This data is used to determine the robots orientation and distance relative to walls and pillars to guide its movement throughout the course.

+### Cv_bridge
+cv_bridge is a ROS 2 library that converts between ROS Image messages and OpenCV images, enabling image processing with OpenCV in ROS-based applications.

+### Time
+The built-in Python time module is used for time-based operations, such as delays (sleep) or measuring time elapsed since an event.

+### Numpy
+NumPy is a fundamental Python library for numerical computation.
+In robotics, it's often used for handling arrays, matrices, and mathematical operations efficiently.
+In our code it is use for creating and handling arrays for color thresholding in HSV space

 ### ROS_ROBOT_CONTROLLER_SDK
 This custom Python SDK (Software Development Kit) provided by HiWonder is responsible for controlling robot hardware, including steering servos, throttle motors, and RGB LEDs.
 It turns low-level control into simple methods, allowing the main code to remain clean.

-### RPI.GPIO
-The RPi.GPIO library is used to read inputs from the Raspberry Pi’s GPIO pins, particularly for detecting button presses.

 ## Complete Construction Manual